Personal Documents 10 min read

 Important: The UAE is not a Hague Convention member.
 UAE documents going abroad follow a different process.

 We translate attestation stamps and seals as part of the service.
 The translation shows the complete attestation chain, which GDRFA verifies against their records.
+Marriage certificates also play a key role in UAE citizenship-by-descent applications — ICP requires the parents’ marriage certificate as part of the file.

 Incomplete Document Translation